 Upper Marlboro Dog Bite Lawyer

 People, especially children, might suffer bites or other injuries from uncontrolled or aggressive canines.
-If you or your child has been the hurt because of a dog attack, a qualified personal injury attorney could help you pursue monetary damages.
+If you or your child has been hurt because of a dog attack, a qualified personal injury attorney could help you pursue monetary damages.
 An Upper Marlboro dog bite lawyer at Gelb & Gelb could hold the responsible party accountable for the harm they caused.

 What to do after an Animal Bites Someone